Rare Diseases Clinical Trials Toolbox

 - Quality Control (QC) activities, (review and checking).
 For example, monitoring of trial sites either on-site or through centralised or remote monitoring techniques

-- Quality Assurance (QA), including an independent audit of Quality Management Assurance (QMA) processes and studies by the QA team
+- Quality Assurance (QA), including independent audit of QMA processes and studies by the QA team

 - A risk-based approach used to determine the extent of trial monitoring activities, processes and trials to audit, and computer validation activities